chfal/investigating_orthogroups/README.md

 ### Setting Up for OrthoFinder

 The next thing you will need is you will need the `orthofinder.yml` file.
 This is a CONDA environment file that will set up the OrthoFinder program in your list of conda environments on Amarel.
 This file should be located in the investigating_orthogroups folder.
+If you have never worked with CONDA on Amarel, please find directions [here](https://github.com/lizardroom/conda_on_amarel).

 ```
 conda env create -f orthofinder.yml